Learn what works. Start with the Education Hub.

 Day 18 (before lockdown):

 Final check; mark air cell outline.
 Stop turning, maintain lockdown conditions.
+Be sure to remove automatic turners.

-Key principle: After an egg has been incubated, you cannot confirm “infertile” by candling—only developing, non-developing, or early quitter (e.g., blood ring).
+Key principle: After an egg has been incubated, you cannot confirm “infertile” by candling, only developing, non-developing, or early quitter (e.g., blood ring).
 Use air-cell growth and consistent rechecks to guide decisions.

 Troubleshooting (Shipped Specific)